 4. Remove the tea strainer.
 Add sweeteners such as honey or brown sugar and garnish with a lime if desired.

 Lemongrass tea is a refreshing beverage that can be consumed hot or cold.
 It boasts a range of health benefits from potential reduction in blood pressure to increased immune health.
+It's also popular in aromatherapy and a cup of lemongrass tea may help for detoxification and improving relaxation.
 Drinking lemongrass tea is not only healthy; it's also tasty.
 The slight lemon flavor paired with mild sweetness makes this herbal tea a true delight.
-Pour yourself a cup and enjoy this vibrant herbal tea.
+Pour yourself a cup of tea and enjoy this vibrant herbal tea.